Rod Myer| The New Daily| 23 December 2022

 The RBA is holding its cash rate at a record-low 0.1 per cent and the market rate fixed with that in mind is even lower.

-“The 90-day bank bill swap rate [a money market commercial rate] is at 0.07 per cent right now, which is under the RBA cash rate level,” Mr Conheady said.
+“The 90-day bank bill swap rate is at 0.07 per cent right now, which is under the RBA cash rate level,” Mr Conheady said.

 These short-term rates apply to the funding markets from which banks source the money to supply variable mortgages.